How to Make Internet Dating Work For You

 Medically reviewed by Majesty Purvis, LCMHC

-Internet dating has become extremely popular over the past few years, and a diverse array of people now use this method to find companionship of all kinds.
+Internet dating has become extremely popular over the past few years, and more people now use this method to find companionship.
 According to a 2020 report released by Pew Research Center, seven in 10 Americans have used a dating app or dating site to find companionship.
 However, online dating can seem intimidating to some, and it's easy to feel overwhelmed navigating the dating pool.
-Whether you’re unsure about how to get started in terms of logistics, are nervous about setting up your profile or choosing the best dating sites, or want to know more about what to expect, you’re in the right place.
+Whether you’re unsure how to get started regarding logistics, are nervous about setting up your profile or choosing the best dating sites, or want to know more about what to expect, you’re in the right place.
 The following tips may help you increase your chances of having a good experience with internet dating and potentially finding a potential partner or lasting relationship.

 Getty

-Choosing an app or website is typically the first step in getting started with online dating.
-There are a wide variety of dating and social media platforms out there, and doing some online research is typically the best way to figure out which might be best for you.
+Choosing an app or website is typically the first step in starting online dating.
+There are a wide variety of dating websites and social media platforms, and doing online research is typically the best way to figure out which might be best for you.
 Some are geared toward certain age groups (Gen Z versus older adults), certain orientations (like LGBTQIA+-specific apps), or certain interests or beliefs (like a particular religion).

-Your profile picture matters a lot, but not just because it shows others how you look physically.
+Your profile picture matters a lot, but not just because it shows others how you look in real life.
 The best kind of profile photos are typically clear, recent, and reflect something about your personality.
-That’s why many people choose to forego a professional headshot for a more casual, personal picture.
-A clear photo of you with a favorite pet or doing something you love, for instance, is generally a better way to show potential matches a bit about you.
+That's why many people choose to forego a professional headshot for a more casual, personal picture.
+For instance, a clear photo of you with a favorite pet or doing something you love is generally a better way to show potential matches a bit about you.
 It can also be a helpful way to attract people you may have things in common with.

 Giving people an authentic glimpse into who you are and what you want will usually give you the best chance of catching the eye of a potential match.